YolandaCooper2505626/sol./README.md

 Updated dependencies to latest versions - build 279 Code cleanup and formatting
 Updated README with new instructions - build 251
+Added new feature for better user experience - 987